truenas/documentation/content/SCALE/SCALEUIReference/Storage/_index.md

 ---
-title: "Storage Dashboard"
+title: "Storage"
-description: "Provides information on the Storage Dashboard widgets and options for pools, devices, datasets, and disks listed on this screen."
+description: "Provides information on the Storage Dashboard widgets and options for pools, devices, and disks listed on this screen."
 geekdocCollapseSection: true
 weight: 30
 aliases:
+ - /scale/scaleuireference/storage/pools/
 tags:
 - pools
 - storage
 - scrub
 ---

-The **Storage Dashboard** screen, allows users configure and manage storage resources such as pools (VDEVs), datasets, and disks, and to keep the pool healthy (scrub).
+The **Storage Dashboard** screen, allows users configure and manage storage resources such as pools (VDEVs), and disks, and to keep the pool healthy (scrub).
 The dashboard widgets organize functions related to storage resources.

 ## No Pools Screen